joshuaculmer/startup/notes.md

 *IMPORTANT: as you go, make sure you can still render the whole thing perfectly, it should never look any different*

+# Service back end

+Make sure to install all depencies correctly. run "npm install express"  for service/index.js

+Replace react and javascript components with endpoints to get info from backend services